phphleb/hleb/processme.md

 Within this time, starting from cache creation, cache requests by this key return cached data, which remains unchanged.
 The cache can be forcibly cleared by key or entirely at any time.
 If the cache was not created, cleared, or expired, a new cache will be created for the specified duration.
-The built-in service implementation supports main PHP data types-strings, numeric values, arrays, objects (via serialization).
+The built-in service implementation supports main PHP data types—strings, numeric values, arrays, objects (via serialization).
 If you need more advanced caching features, add another implementation to the container, replacing or supplementing the current one.
 This could be the github.com/symfony/cache component.
 Methods for using Cache in controllers (and all classes inheriting from Hleb\Base\Container) using the example of retrieving cache by key: